ZIP Code 78550 in Harlingen, TX

 Schools in ZIP Code 78550

-ZIP Code 78550 is in the Harlingen Consolidated Independent School District, which serves grades Pre-Kindergarten thru 12th.
-There are 29 public schools and 5 private school(s) in this ZIP Code.
+ZIP Code 78550 is part of 2 school districts, including: Harlingen Consolidated Independent School District (Grades PK thru 12) and Driscoll Independent School District (Grades Pre-Kindergarten thru 12th).
+There are 30 public schools and 5 private school(s) in this ZIP Code.
 It also has 6 colleges, universities or post secondary education institutions nearby which would be a short commute to.

 Austin El 700 E Austin Ave